jacksund/simmate/tutorials/10_Integrate_with_Prefect_and_Dask.md

 > :warning: For beginners, this will be the most difficult part of setting up Simmate -- but it is entirely optional.
 Be sure to read the section on [Should I set up my own cluster?](#should-i-set-up-my-own-cluster).
 There are many ways to set up your resources and caviats to each (especially if you are using university or federal supercomputers).
 While python experts should be able to learn Prefect and Dask quickly, we strongly urge beginners to get advice from our team.
 If you struggle to follow along with this tutorial, [post a question](https://github.com/jacksund/simmate/discussions/categories/q-a) or email us directly (simmate.team@gmail.com).

-> :warning: Functions that submit thousands of smaller calculations/workflows may benefit from isolated computational clusters.
-For these methods, be sure to read the relevent documentation.
-By example, our module for evolutionary structure prediction will walk you through using a local cluster (read more at [`simmate.toolkit.structure_prediction.evolution`](https://github.com/jacksund/simmate/tree/main/src/simmate/toolkit/structure_prediction/evolution)).

 <br/><br/>